Port of Hamburg, Germany

 THE PORT OF CUXHAVEN

-It is also used as a harbor of refuge, and as a pilot, signaling, and
+It is also used as a harbor of refuge and as a pilot, signaling, and

 quarantine station.

 The harbor now has a total water area of 151 acres, of which 1474 acres are available for ocean vessels.
-The total quayage in the port amounts to about 14,245 linear feet, of which 12,275 feet have sufficient depth alongside to accommodate ocean vessels.
-Most of the water area is included within three basins, viz, the Amerikahafen or Neuehafen, the Fischereihafen, and the Altehafen.
+The total quayage in the port amounts to about 14,245 linear feet, of which 12,275 feet have sufficient depth to accommodate ocean vessels.
+Most of the water area is included within three basins: the Amerikahafen or Neuehafen, the Fischereihafen, and the Altehafen.
 The Amerikahafen in its entirety and parts of the Fischereihafen and Altehafen have been designated as a free zone, the total area of which is about 130 acres with approximately 8,807 linear feet of quayage and mooring berths.

 Behind these sheds are three auction halls, one hall for every two sheds, where the catches are auctioned off.
-The quays of the basin are of concrete and ships of 20 feet draft can be berthed at them.
+The quays of the basin are of concrete, and ships of 20 feet draft can be berthed at them.
 Mechanical equipment on the Fischereihafen consists of one 3-ton crane on the south bank and 17 electric winches.

 The only other basin of any importance is the Altehafen, in which the depth is about 13 feet at low water.
 It is used for the general accommodation of vessels.